 Much of the book is reflective of a growing trend for people to accompany their work with assertions that biases and deception have led others to come to different conclusions or ignore their brilliant work.
 I’d prefer that they stick with arguing their point and acknowledge that bias and deception is a two-way street.

-Overall, I would still recommend reading the book, and I have a hunch that many of the ideas in it will come in useful (I have around half a dozen blog ideas already scrawled down as a result).
+Overall, I would still recommend reading the book, and I have a hunch that many of the ideas in it will come in useful.
 Just be ready to wade through a mix of substance and speeches from the soapbox to find them.

 (Or even better, as recommended by Razib at Gene Expression, get hold of a copy of Natural Selection and Social Theory: Selected Papers of Robert Trivers (Evolution and Cognition) – there is some true gold in there.)